Last updated on April 2, 2026

 Best Izzet Card Draw Payoffs

 There are a few great payoffs for card draw in Izzet.
-Firstly, cards that trigger off your drawing cards.
+Firstly, cards that trigger off your card draw.
 Niv-Mizzet, Parun is one of the most prominent examples, but Teferi's Tutelage and The Locust God are a few other spells that give the strategy lots of legs.

 Izzet card draw also utilizes graveyard synergies quite well.
 All those looting effects fuel cards like Underworld Breach, Past in Flames, and Dig Through Time as fast as traditional self-mill strategies while letting you choose what to discard.